Feature #1597

 One minor question / comment: why call it “extname” in the code and “hdu” in the XML file ... make it consistent?

-#5 Updated by Mayer Michael almost 9 years ago
+#5 Updated by Mayer Michael about 9 years ago

 One minor question / comment: why call it “extname” in the code and “hdu” in the XML file ... make it consistent?